Property Owners are Responsible for Sidewalks in the City of Pleasant Hill

 Residents should be aware that they are responsible for repairing or reconstructing sidewalks adjacent to their property if the sidewalk becomes cracked or liable thereby creating a tripping hazard.

 Like most cities, the City of Pleasant Hill follows California Streets and Highways Code 5600 and the City’s Municipal Code 7.25 Sidewalk Maintenance regarding the repair, maintenance and construction of public sidewalks.
 Under state law, maintenance of the sidewalk is the responsibility of the adjacent property owner, even though the sidewalk may be in the City’s right-of-way.

-Residents who would like to have someone look at the sidewalk adjacent to their property or report sidewalk hazards should contact the Mike Moore, Senior Maintenance staff at the City’s Maintenance Division at (925) 671-5244.
+Residents who would like to have someone look at the sidewalk adjacent to their property or report sidewalk hazards should contact the information line at (925) 671-5250.

 While the City doesn’t have the resources to maintain sidewalks, it does fund the following programs that address various sidewalk deficiencies:

 1. City’s Sidewalk Repair Program –Typically every 2 years the City hires a contractor to make repairs adjacent to City properties.
 At this same time City staff will inspect for sidewalk hazards in one of the four designated City Sidewalk Zones.
 Property owners adjacent to sidewalk hazards from this inspection are given notices to repair the sidewalk.
 In this case the property owners are offered the opportunity to use the City hired contractor at their provided sidewalk repair prices.
 These sidewalk repair prices are typically lower because the City hired contractor will have better pricing based on their higher volume of work within the City Sidewalk project.